 With judgments, the judgment either needs to be completely paid off or the borrower needs to enter into a written payment agreement with the judgment creditor:

 - Make sure that they have made at least three payments to the judgment creditor

 - The judgment amount can be settled for less than the full amount as long as they get the judgment release letter

-- The paid off judgment needs to be recorded on public records and the credit report reflects the paid off judgment
+- The paid-off judgment needs to be recorded on public records and the credit report reflects the paid off the judgment